Please Don’t Feed The Children (2025) Movie Review - Tubi Back With a Stinker

 Yay!
-Nepo Horror!
+More Nepo Horror!

 We are starting to see a lot of nepo-babies knocking out horror movies, as of late.
-Whether it is actually competent filmmakers like Brandon Cronenberg or extremely divisive ones like Ishana Night Shyamalan, it’s definitely getting more common.
+Whether it is actually competent filmmakers like Brandon Cronenberg or extremely divisive ones like Ishana Night Shyamalan, it’s getting a lot more common.
 Tubi original Please Don’t Feed The Children is no exception.
 This film is made by Steven Spielberg’s daughter Destry Allyn Spielberg.

 My first thought when I saw the Spielberg name wasn’t so much one of disgust at another movie made by an ultra privileged filmmaker.
 It was more like “Damn, Spielberg was still adding to the family into his 50s?“.
 That man must be a masochist!
 Well, I felt like a masochist too after watching his daughter’s latest horror movie making effort.